Châtel, Haute-Savoie: Summer activities

 Although known as a winter destination, Châtel is also a mountain bike resort with the ski lifts opening between June and September for cyclists.
 Other attractions over the summer months include windsurfing and sailing (on nearby Lake Geneva), white-water rafting, kayaking, paragliding, or walking.

-More activities also include a zip-line which extends between two mountain peaks, spanning the valley of Pre-la-Joux, over the ski lifts and the restaurants at Plaine Dranse.
+More activities also include the Fantasticable, two zip-lines which extend between two mountain peaks, spanning the valley of Pre-la-Joux, over the ski lifts and the restaurants at Plaine Dranse.
+One line takes you across the valley, and the second brings you back.
+The outbound zip-line spans 1,200m, while the return line spans 1,325m.
+Riders reach a maximum height of 240m.
 It is active during the summer season and at specific times during the winter season.

 In August Chatel celebrates both the Fête de la St Laurent and the Fête de la Belle Dimanche.
 St Laurent is the patron saint of Châtel and the village assumes a carnival atmosphere with floats and live entertainment.
 La Belle Dimanche is the farmers tribute to the "beautiful sunday" and is held up in the Plaine Dranse up from the ski lift Pierre Longue.